Updated: May 13

 This dish is so simple yet so satisfying.
 There isn't much to it, but that's part of what makes it great, both as a recipe and a meal.
 The chicken is seasoned just with salt and pepper before going in the broiler on a rack.
 As the chicken broils, the skin crisps and the fat drips to the bottom of the pan.
 All that good stuffs gets mixed with the lemon sauce to make the most succulent and mouthwatering elixir.
-Serve this chicken with orzo, rice, couscous, or crusty bread.
+Serve this chicken with Spinach Orzo with Parmesan & Pignoli, rice, couscous, or crusty bread.
 If there is any of that luscious pan sauce left, be sure to save it and repurpose it for later use, like as a sauce pasta, shrimp, or vegetables.

 Equipment: cutting board; chef’s knife; wet measuring cup; measuring spoons; mixing bowl; reamer; small strainer; whisk; sheet pan or shallow roasting pan with wire rack (or broiler pan); tongs; wooden spoon